Laransec/MeetC2_generic/README.md

-## MeetC2
+## Generic MeetC2

-A serverless command & control (C2) framework that leverages Google Calendar APIs, as a covert communication channel between operators and a compromised system.
+A serverless command & control (C2) framework that leverages calDAV to do things badly.

-<b>Video Proof-of-concept:</b> https://youtu.be/YkKtQ3Ex8-Q <br>

-<b>Setup Instructions here:</b> https://medium.com/deriv-tech/meetc2-a-k-a-meeting-c2-1fc2a6761068
+Super rough.
+Don't use in prod.
+Barely works.
+ETc ETC ETC .